-Deploy Machine Learning Pipeline on the cloud using Docker Container
+Deploy ML Pipeline on the cloud with Docker

 In this tutorial, we will use the same machine learning pipeline and Flask app that we built and deployed previously.
 This time we will demonstrate how to deploy a machine learning pipeline as a web app using the Microsoft Azure Web App Service.

 In order to deploy a machine learning pipeline on Microsoft Azure, we will have to containerize our pipeline in a software called “Docker”.
 If you don’t know what does containerize means, no problem — this tutorial is all about that.

 - What is a container?
 What is Docker? and why do we need it?

 - Deploy a web service on Azure using the container we uploaded into ACR.